What does carbon neutral mean?

 What is carbon neutral natural gas?

 Since natural gas is a non-renewable fossil fuel, its use will always produce greenhouse gas (GHG) emissions.
 As of July 1, 2017, the City of Palo Alto purchases carbon offsets to balance GHG emissions from our natural gas use.
 These high-quality carbon offsets support projects that reduce the amount of GHGs in the atmosphere, such as planting trees or capturing methane from dairy farms.
-The climate impact of our natural gas use is therefore carbon neutral.
+The climate impact of our natural gas use is thus carbon neutral.
 Purchasing carbon offsets is a good first step towards reducing carbon in the atmosphere, but our longer-term goal is to reduce our use of natural gas by maximizing efficiency and switching to high-efficiency electric appliances where possible.

 Read about the carbon offset projects the City is working with.